-The elements listed in this section are collected and utilized by DigiCert during the certificate issuance process to authenticate identity as discussed above.
-Elements that are already in the public domain (e.g., available via WHOIS, etc.) are not treated as confidential for purposes of the privacy and protection of data provisions outlined in Section 9.3 and Section 9.4 of this CPS.
+The elements listed in this section are utilized by DigiCert during the certificate issuance process to authenticate identity.
+Elements that are already in the public domain (e.g., available via WHOIS, etc.) are not treated as confidential for purposes of the privacy and protection of data provisions outlined in Section 9.4 of this CP/CPS.